DC mayor to order mandatory masks as infections rise again

 Limited exceptions to the order, according to material distributed by Bowser’s office, include children under age 3, people “actively eating or drinking” and people “vigorously exercising outdoors” while not close to anyone else.

+Bowser has advised residents for months to wear masks outdoors when social distancing was not possible.
+But Wednesday’s announcement formalizes that advice into an actual executive order for the first time.

 “In most cases, if you’re outside your home. you should have a mask on,” Bowser said.
+“We’re four months in, people are tired and in some cases are letting down their guards.”

 Health Department Director Dr. LaQuandra Nesbitt says her office is particularly concerned with data that show most new infections aren’t coming from people already in quarantine or on the contact trace list of an infected person.
-That, she said, indicates a high level of community spread.
+That, she said, indicates a high level of wild community spread.
 Nesbit also said the percentage of people hospitalized who are under age 40 has nearly doubled in the month of July.

 The rising infections come in the midst of a heat emergency which forced several outdoor testing sites to close this week as daily temperatures reach the upper 90s.